-The Resurrection of the Kingdom:
+The Restoration of the Kingdom:

 This course is designed to give the student a deeper exposure of the birth of the Kingdom of Israel with emphasis on the sovereignty of God and his plan in bringing forth the Messiah.
-Key books to be covered in this course will be <<BOOKS>>.
 Various aspects of the Sovereignty of God in history will be examined through the background of each book, along with key events, political and geographical impact, and significant spiritual themes.